poets-ai/elegy/README.md

 <details>
 <summary>Show</summary>

-To use Flax just create a `flax.linen.Module` and pass it to `Model`.
+To use Flax with Elegy just create a `flax.linen.Module` and pass it to `Model`.

 ```python
 import jax